ecoreng/Multiattach/README.md

   * Parsed websites are stored in JSON inside the database.
   * Website parsers can be added (if you want to attach Vimeo videos, just get a Vimeo datasource and with little changes it can be done)
   * Plugin activation also creates database
+  * Allowed mime types editor for file uploads

 ## Limitations

-  * It supports just JPG, GIF, PNG and BMP for images, [pdf, txt] will be uploaded but no preview will be shown
+  * By default it supports JPG, GIF, PNG and BMP for images, pdf, txt files
   * Currently it supports only Youtube for videos and any other website will be parsed from its meta tags.
 Other websites can be easily added by just creating the datasource and naming it appropriately.
   * Currently it supports 3 sizes of thumbnails, others can be hardcoded or you can wait for the feature to be developed (or better yet, develop it :D)
   * Currently the attachments cant be sorted